KevinStrange1/Solo-Project/README.md

 - User input for name, mood, and activity
 - Dynamic routing using React Router
 - Fetching data from Spotify API
-- Storing user's mood and activity choices in MongoDB

 ## Installation